complete-dope/codex/content/posts/Brushing-up-LLM.md

 Dynamic batching, processes one request at a time, system uses queue to group requests and executes them Horizontal model spliting : To split the layers across multiple GPU's or even across machines , splitting matmuls like splitting in multiple heads.
 Flash attention for fused kernels

+## 5. Handling load spikes / Designing for elasticity

+Frontend layer : Load balancing and throttling / Rate limiting to prevent a single bad actor from crashing the system Queueing (Buffering): After the API  gateway dont ping the server automatically , use a Message queue to prioritise request (if required ) else put them in buffer

+Model serving layer : Auto scaling using horizontal pod autoscaler ( HPA ) , resource reprioritization (if spinning up a resource takes time) , Using dynamic batching

 Using KV cache to cache the key-value tensors for latency optimization